Module Descriptors

 2. Professional Development Portfolio 50%

-The Global Importance of Biology - Essay – Los 1, 2, 4
+The Global Importance of Biomedical Science - Essay – Los 1, 2, 4

-Students will be assessed at the end of the year via an essay entitled ‘The Global importance of Biology’.
+Students will be assessed at the end of the year via an essay entitled ‘The Global importance of Biomedical Science’.
 This will be specifically informed by the cross level lectures and workshops as well as through tutorials.

 Professional Development Portfolio – LO’s 3 and 4